Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 1. Download the geolocator data from eBird.
 Select the raw data (i.e., light level measurements)

+2. Clone this repository in Rstudio

-2. Using the geolocator analysis scripts, estimate the locations for each birds from the geolocator data
+4. Using the geolocator analysis scripts, estimate the locations for each birds from the geolocator data.
+You will need to modify the geolocator analysis script so they can read the raw light level data you have downloaded and ouput the location data in a desired location on your PC.
+All other scripts will need no modifications to run as long as the location data is generated, stored in "Network Construction", and named "All.locations.csv".

-3. Use the "Network_construction.R"" script to build the networks
+5. Use the "Network_construction.R"" script to build the networks

-4. Use the "strenght of Strength_of_migratory_connectivity.R"" script to estimate the MC metric
+6. Use the "strenght of Strength_of_migratory_connectivity.R"" script to estimate the MC metric

-5. Run the "blackpoll_warbler_project_figures.R"" script to calculate the network metrics and generate the figures
+7. Run the "blackpoll_warbler_project_figures.R"" script to calculate the network metrics and generate the figures

 ## Index of folders and files containing the code used for different parts of the analysis: